Benedetto Accolti the Younger: Early life

-He studied in the universities of Florence and Pisa.Benedetto Accolti started his ecclesiastical career in the Roman Curia, following the steps of his uncle.
+He studied at the universities of Florence and Pisa.
+Accolti began his ecclesiastical career in the Roman Curia, following the steps of his uncle.

 Episcopate

-He was promoted bishop of Cadiz on 24 July 1521, before reaching canonical age of 27, so he was named administrator after his uncle.
+He was promoted bishop of Cadiz on 24 July 1521, before reaching the canonical age of 27, so he was named administrator after his uncle.
 Then he was transferred to Cremona on 16 March 1523 again after his uncle and then named Secretary of Pope Clement VII the same year.

 Cardinalate

 He was created cardinal priest in the consistory of 3 May 1527 with the title of Sant'Eusebio, again after his uncle.
-On 17 August 1524 he was promoted to the metropolitan see of Ravenna after his uncle.
+On 17 August 1524, he was promoted to the metropolitan see of Ravenna after his uncle.
 He was named administrator of Diocese of Bovino and then of the Diocese of Policastro until 1535.
-In addition, James V of Scotland appointed him Cardinal-Protector of Scottish affairs at Rome, dealing with church appointments and negotiations for the King's marriage.
+In addition, James V of Scotland appointed him Cardinal-Protector of Scottish Affairs at Rome, dealing with church appointments and negotiations for the King's marriage.
 His uncle, the Cardinal of Ancona, had performed this role since the regency of the Duke of Albany.

 He participated in the Conclave in 1534.
 The new Pope Paul III deprived him of his cardinalate on 27 August 1534, and imprisoned him in the Castel Sant'Angelo, accusing him of misspending 19,000 ducats for the expedition against the Turks.
 The next year he paid a large sum of money and was restored to the cardinalate under some conditions.

 He wrote some works in Latin, including poetry.
 At the request of the later Pope, he wrote a treatise to assert the right of the pope to the Kingdom of Naples.He died in Florence on 21 September 1549 in Florence and was buried in the church of S. Lorenzo, Florence.